jl33-ai/zetamatrix/README.md

 # zetamatrix
- a command line based, ranked arithmetic trainer for quant, with global leaderboard and universal matrix of scores
+ranked arithmetic trainer for quant, with global leaderboard and universal matrix of scores